 Please read our Terms & Conditions for any further information.

-From Shorobe to Mawana Vet fence the road was graded in November but is corrugated already and bumpy.
-Mawana Vet Fence to South Gate is bumpy with some hidden holes and a few small puddles here and there.
+From Shorobe to Mawana Vet fence the road has been graded but is already bumpy, dusty and lots of corrugations.
+Mawana Vet Fence to South Gate has also been graded and is also bumpy and dusty.